howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ### Exploring your data in Prisma Data Platform

-Previously, you were using Prisma Studio to interact directly with you data.
-However, it is meant to be used with your development or test database and is not a great option to interact with production data.
+Previously, you were using Prisma Studio to directly interact with your data.
+However, Prisma Studio is meant to be used with your development or test database and is not a great option to interact with production data.
 To solve this problem, Prisma has a hosted version of Prisma Studio inside the [Prisma Data Platform](https://cloud.prisma.io/), called the **Data Browser**.

 To get started, go to https://cloud.prisma.io/ and click **Continue with GitHub**.
 The Prisma app will then ask for permission to read your Email address.
 Click on **Authorize Prisma** to proceed.
 In the dashboard, click on **New Project**.
 Then you will need to click on **Add an Organization or Account** under the dropdown in **GitHub Account**.
 Since you will be importing an existing GitHub project to Prisma, you will need to install Prisma and give it read and write access to that GitHub repository.